Brazil soy farmers aim to import Diquat directly as Syngenta deliveries lag

 "The huge demand for Diquat has not been met by the industry," Aprosoja, which represents about 400,000 soy and corn farmers, said in the statement.
 Aprosoja said Syngenta issued a note on Dec.
 23 saying there was not enough of the product available on the market to meet Brazilian farmers' demand.

-Syngenta did not respond to a request for comment.
+A spokesperson based in Brazil for Syngenta, which is owned by ChemChina, did not immediately have a comment on its Diquat orders.
 Aprosoja said the company has been unable to deliver product that has already been sold, worrying farmers.

-According to Aprosoja, the problem arose after Anvisa, the Brazilian health watchdog, banned the use and marketing of Paraquat in the country starting in September 2020.
+According to Aprosoja, the problem arose after Anvisa, the Brazilian health watchdog, banned the use and marketing of the herbicide Paraquat in the country starting in September 2020.
+Lack of the substitute Diquat made the desiccant's price more than triple compared to the last harvest, it added.

-The decision forced farmers to look for similar herbicides on the market, although only Diquat has the same function and the same quality, Aprosoja said.
+The decision forced farmers to look for similar herbicides, although only Diquat has the same function and the same quality, Aprosoja said.

 ((ana.mano@thomsonreuters.com; Tel: +55-11-5644-7704; Mob: +55-119-4470-4529; Reuters Messaging: ana.mano.thomsonreuters.com@reuters.net))